 - By worshipping you, all the Trivedi’s will get satisfied.

 - You are curing the various ailments of the people.

 - You are controlling the mind and body of every living being.
-By worshipping you, we will get good thoughts in our minds, and bad thoughts will be permanently erased from our minds.
+We will get good thoughts in our minds by worshipping you, and bad thoughts will be permanently erased from our minds.

 - After we depart from this world, kindly make us enter into the path of heaven.